qt37t247/genomic_landscape_Karimata/README.md

 For each species, we:

 1. called genomic variants (SNPArcher, configuration folder as "config" and script to proceed as "XX.sh").

 2. SNP filtering (PLINK, script in "XX_p_script.sh").

 3. inspected individuals' differentiation (PCA in PLINK) and ancestries (ADMIXTURE) (see "XX_p_script.sh").

-4. scanned nucleotide diversity, Fst and Pixy across the genomic landscape (under construction).
+4. scanned nucleotide diversity, Fst and Pixy across the genomic landscape (under construction...).